 - Lack of or temporarily inaccessible parcel lockers (such as in multi-family residences)

 In last yard logistics, the customer receives the shipment and takes it to its point of use.
 Here are some examples:

 Movement of parts required to complete the production of goods from a receiving dock to the manufacturing assembly line.
-The of this shipment would be the movement to the manufacturing facility in which the package will be opened, and its contents used in production.
+The last yard of this shipment would be the movement to the manufacturing facility in which the package will be opened, and its contents used in production.

 Order is delivered from the fulfillment center to the final address of the end consumer

 Managing last yard logistics is an important element for managing growth in consumer-centric supply chains as it can determine if the customer’s needs have been fully satisfied.
 Obstacles to efficient, effective last yard logistics include poorly run mail rooms and receiving departments.
 These intermediary steps in the delivery process can delay the timely arrival of shipments to their final destination, resulting in dissatisfaction and other consequences.
 Modernizing mail rooms, receiving departments and other areas and introducing innovative new technologies can improve real time shipment visibility and enhance logistics efforts.

 To alleviate the need for human intervention by doormen and other staff as well as theft by “porch pirates”, parcel and package lockers have increased in popularity.
 Amazon and UPS have both been working on plans to deploy multi-unit delivery lockers in multi-family housing units.
 The electronically-secured package lockers can be accessed using a passcode and are branded but can be used by any delivery service.